hardware-x/UntamedDataLogger/sourceCode/README.md

 ## 🌐 Server Uploads

 The system optionally uploads log snapshots and full logs to a configured backend.
-It sends both sensor payload and full `.log` files using HTTP with custom headers and basic authorization.
+It sends full `.log` files using HTTP with custom headers and basic authorization.

 ---

 ## 📄 Licensing

-This firmware is proprietary unless marked otherwise.
+This firmware is released under the MIT License.
-📩 *Contact HardwareX Engineering if you're interested in using or contributing to the open-source version.*

 ---